digitaltob/personal-site/src/posts/faster-websites-using-webp-images.md

 <blockquote>

-<p class="text-600"><strong>"WebP lossless images are 26% smaller in size compared to PNGs.
+<p class="text-base sm:text-500 md:text-600"><strong>"WebP lossless images are 26% smaller in size compared to PNGs.
 WebP lossy images are 25-34% smaller than comparable JPEG images at equivalent SSIM quality index."</strong></p>

-<p class="text-600"><strong>"Lossless WebP supports transparency (also known as alpha channel) at a cost of just 22% additional bytes.
+<p class="text-base sm:text-500 md:text-600"><strong>"Lossless WebP supports transparency (also known as alpha channel) at a cost of just 22% additional bytes.
 For cases when lossy RGB compression is acceptable, lossy WebP also supports transparency, typically providing 3× smaller file sizes compared to PNG."</strong></p>

 <p class="text-300">Google Developers - <a href="https://developers.google.com/speed/webp" target="_blank" rel="noreferrer noopener">A new image format for the Web</a></p>